DiskWarrior Review – Is It Still Worth Your Money?

 Because DiskWarrior doesn't offer a free trial version, we had no other option but to purchase the full version.
 After completing our order, we were provided a download link and informed that we would also receive a copy of DiskWarrior on a USB flash drive within 1 or 2 business days.

-Since we didn't want to wait for the USB flash drive to arrive, we downloaded the DiskWarrior installer using the provided download link.
+However, eager as we were to start playing with our new toy, waiting for snail mail delivery just wasn't in the cards.
+Instead, we opted to download the DiskWarrior installer directly from the provided link.
 The installation process itself was painless, and we were ready to launch the software for the first time in no time.

 Step 2